Shrewty/Shruti-repo/README.md

 Also, I had to look for tutorial videos on YouTube and read up for - installing Cursor extensions, and where to login on Claude Code and Codex add-ons.
 Also, on how to create a GitHub repository, what license to add, installing GitHub, how to open the repository in Cursor and finally on commiting and pushing code to GitHub.

 Another issue I faced was when entering the 'git clone' command on cmd, I couldn't execute it as I had not installed GitHub so I figured that out and upon installation I could solve this issue.

+This is how I resolved the issues and successfully completed all the steps and tasks mentioned.